ferhatkorkmaz11/InstagramSimpleUnfollowers/README.md

 If you get that exception by the program, you should review your username and password.

 ### Login error: Two Factor Authentication.
-If you get that expection by the program, you should turn off two-factor authentication future on Instagram.
+If you get that expection by the program, you should turn off two-factor authentication feature on Instagram.
 You can do this by following the steps:
 > Instagram -> Setting -> Security -> Two-Factor Authentication

 Even though this does not look safe, security code that will be sent to you by Instagram, cannot be accessed via the Python console interface.